Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: Introduction

 Therefore $(\lambda, u) \in \partial \Omega$ if and only if $u \neq 0$ and $u$ satisfies the Pohozaev identity.
-However we emphasize that under assumptions (g1)--(g3), if $u \in H^s(\R^N)$ solves $\partial_u {\mathcal I}(\lambda, \cdot)=0$ with $\lambda \in \R$ fixed, then ${\mathcal P}(\lambda, u)=0$ when $s \in (1/2,1)$.
-A similar result for $s \in (0,1/2]$ is not available since the weak solutions are not $C^1$, in general (see \cite{Byeon}).
+However we emphasize that under assumptions (g1)--(g3), if $u \in H^s(\R^N)$ solves $\partial_u \mc{I}(\lambda, \cdot)=0$ with $\lambda \in \R$ fixed, then $\mc{P}(\lambda, u)=0$ when $s \in (1/2,1)$.
+A similar result for $s \in (0,1/2]$ is not available since the weak solutions are not $C^1$, in general (see \cite{BKS}).

-In spite of this lack of regularity, which is a special feature of the nonlocal framework, we recognize a Mountain Pass structure \cite{AmbrosettiRabinowitz} for the functional ${\mathcal I}(\lambda, u)$, where the mountain is given by the subset $\partial\Omega$.
-We refer to it as the {\sl Pohozaev's mountain}.
-This approach can be useful to deal with different problems in other context.
+In spite of this lack of regularity, which is a special feature of the nonlocal framework, we recognize a Mountain Pass structure \cite{AR} for the functional $\mc{I}$, where the mountain is given by the subset $\partial\Omega$.
+We refer to it as the \emph{Pohozaev's mountain}.
+This approach can be useful to deal with different problems in other contexts.

-Inspired by \cite{HT,IT}, we need to use a new variant of the Palais-Smale condition which takes into account the Pohozaev's identity, and we establish some deformation theorems, which enables us to perform our minimax arguments in the product space $\R \times H^s_r(\R^N)$.
+Inspired by \cite{HT,IT}, we need to use a new variant of the Palais-Smale condition which takes into account the Pohozaev identity, and we establish some deformation theorems which enable us to perform our minimax arguments in the product space $\R \times H^s_r(\R^N)$.

-As a byproduct, our solutions satisfy the Pohozaev identity, even if we just assume that $f$ is a continuous function (see Corollary \ref{coroll_esist_Pm}).
-We also note that solutions with Pohozaev identity are essential in the following sense: our deformation argument shows that critical points with Pohozaev identity just contribute to the topology.
-That is, solutions without Pohozaev identity are deformable with a suitable deformation flow and have no topological contribution.
+As a byproduct, our solutions satisfy the Pohozaev identity, even if we assume that $f$ is a continuous function (see Corollary \ref{coroll_esist_Pm}).
+We also note that solutions with the Pohozaev identity are essential in the following sense: our deformation argument shows that critical points with the Pohozaev identity just contribute to the topology.
+That is, solutions without the Pohozaev identity are deformable with a suitable deformation flow and have no topological contribution.

 Firstly we prove the following existence results for \eqref{problem}.

 \begin{theorem} Suppose $N\geq 2$ and \textnormal{(g1)--(g3)}.
 Then there exists $m_0 \geq 0$ such that for any $m>m_0$, the problem \eqref{problem} has a solution. \end{theorem}